-pumpkin farm, since I hadn't gotten around to carving it into the polka-dot lantern I plan to make every year.
-So yesterday, as I was contemplating our last pumpkins to turn into pie and soup, I simply could not chop this one up but rather took the time to carve it.
+And I hadn’t gotten around to carving it into the polka-dot lantern I plan to make every year.
+So yesterday, as I was contemplating our last pumpkins to turn into pie and soup, I simply could not chop this one up.
+So I took the time to carve it.
 The holes are punched, by the way, with a hole cutter from a Martha Stewart pumpkin carving kit that I bought years ago when Martha by Mail still existed.
 I fell in love with this simple design back then and still love it.

 And maybe, after all the turkey and pie, there shall be a quiet moment tonight for that hot chocolate party from my fall list, out on the porch, with the grey-green pumpkin lantern and its orange dots glowing in the dark.

 Pumpkins are harvested in the fall.
 Thanksgiving is a fall holiday, so pumpkins work for Thanksgiving.
 How's that for rationalizing your pretty pumpkin?